est31/minetest-mapper-cpp/README.rst

     NOTE: As a consequence of preserving all map pixels:

-    * tiled maps may look slightly distorted, due to the inserted borders.
+    * tiled maps (in particular slanted straight lines) may look slightly skewed, due to the inserted borders.

     * scale markers never align with tile borders, as the borders are logically *between* pixels, so they have no actual coordinates.